Matt1479/Ionic-Udemy/README.md

 </ion-list>
 ```

-- `ion-item` - is a nice wrapper for any content inside of an `ion-list`, it is recommended to use it with ion-label and ion-input since it provides a special behavior (styling).
+- `ion-item` - is a nice wrapper for any content inside of an `ion-list`, it is usually used to wrap ion-label and ion-input to apply special styling.

 <br>